Table of Contents

 If you have Eset products installed on your computer, check if you are using the latest version.
 If there is an update available, install it, restart your computer and try using Chrome again.

-You can also review the Chrome Task Manager to see what app or service is using more memory.
+You can also review the Chrome Task Manager to see what app or service uses more memory.
 Do you see an app or website using excessive amounts of memory?
 If yes, close that tab or disable that app and try.

 Are you using the latest version of Chrome?